Challenges and activities

-Stay inspired and try new things with a new challenge every month
+Stay inspired and try new things with our challenges.

 You don't have to do them in your unit meetings, but you might want to talk about how you are all getting on.